AniruddhS24/fairshare/README.md

-# fairshare
+# payven

-Repo for fairshare app
+Repo for payven app